SEMINAR PRESENTATION

 ORDERING POINTS (TIME ORDER)

-To begin with At the beginning At the start
+To begin with At

-Second(ly), Then Next After that
+Second(ly), Then Next After

-Finally, At the end
+Finally, At

 ORDERING POINTS (LISTING AND ADDING)